Project work on future Engineering Materials7.5 ECTS credits

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.

 This course is included in the following programme

-- Engineering: Mechanical Engineering, spec. in Materials Engineering (studied during year 5)
+- Master of Science in Mechanical Engineering (studied during year 5)